jelliotartz/phase-0/week-4/nums-letters.md

 #####What does puts do?

 Puts is ruby shorthand for "put string".
-It simply outputs to the console, rather than returns something (i.e., pass on information).
-It's a useful method for seeing output in the console.
+It simply outputs its result to the console, rather than returning something (i.e., passing on information).
+It's a useful method for just seeing output in the console.

 #####What is an integer?
 What is a float?